gorodetsky-umich/MDSS/docs/tutorials/inputs.md

 ```
 ### Scenarios

-To define the problem, referred to as the *__AeroProblem__* (focused on aerodynamics), the following conditions along with the name, a list of Angle of Attacks(AoA) and path to the experimental data:
+To define the problem, referred to as the *__AeroProblem__* (focused on aerodynamics), flight conditions along with the name and  a list of Angle of Attacks(AoA) is required, and path to the experimental data is optional.

-- Reynolds number
-- Mach number
-- Temperature
-- Reynolds length (Computed from geometrical data)

-Other properties, such as pressure or density, will be calculated automatically by `mdolab-baseclasses` based on the specified values and the governing gas laws.
+Check [`mdolab-baseclasses`](https://mdolab-baseclasses.readthedocs-hosted.com/en/latest/pyAero_problem.html) for valid combinations flight conditions.The other properties will be calculated automatically by `mdolab-baseclasses` based on the specified values and the governing gas laws.

-The `Angle of Attack (AoA)` is required to define the aerodynamic orientation of the flow.
-The `path to experimental data` can be left blank, as it will not affect the simulation.
-However, leaving it blank will generate a warning during the post-processing stage.

 ### Location of Mesh Files